moss-l/bhs-js-testing/NOTES.md

 i = 2
 numbers = [10, 20, 30, 40]
 numbers[i] ⟹ 30

+x = 10
+y = x + 1
+x ⟹ 10
+y ⟹ 11
 ```

-We can use a variable to refer to its current value in an expression
+We can also use a variable to refer to its current value in an
-on the right side of a `=` that assigns the value to the same variable:
+expression on the right side of a `=` that assigns the value to the
+same variable:

 ```
 x = 10